I know, I know. Deep.

 Now, I don't consider myself a great table designer - a decent enough one, I 'spose - but as one who is primarily left-brained, I've got a few rules I've learned over the years and I am happy to share them.
 They're not particularly earth-shattering insights, but you're welcome to them.

 Not the actual table.
-I recreated this at home, just so I could
+I recreated this at home, just so I could take a picture for you.
+I know, that's love.
+And excuse the wrinkles, please, they weren't there at the real deal. |

 1. Borrow stuff.